 First of all, a disclaimer!
 This really isn’t a “Caesar” dressing in this Kale Salad With Creamy Caesar, but it IS a dressing that’s creamy and cool and punching with enough flavor to stand up to and tame any kale salad.
 It’s a little bold, a little brash and as the kids would say, “Gangsta.”
-(That’s when the kids say, “Mom, no one says that, lol!)
+(That’s when the kids would say, “Mom, no one says that, lol!)
 I don’t think there could be anything more perfect with a Kale salad than this creamy dressing.

 As a matter of fact, my son, Kraig, went a bit wild about this dressing and salad.
 See, he’s been making sporadic attempts at taking really great care of himself and coming to me lately with his ideas.
 I, of course, want to take full credit for anything good in his life and am marking it down to early lessons.
 Anything that happens that’s not so great, well, I have the other Mom card to play!